dangooddd/pyrepl.nvim/README.md

 # pyrepl.nvim

 pyrepl.nvim is a Python REPL inside Neovim powered by Jupyter kernels.
-It opens a real `jupyter-console` UI in a terminal split and provides commands to send code from your buffer to the selected kernel.
+It opens `jupyter-console` in a terminal split and provides commands to send code from your buffer to the selected kernel.

 <img width="1624" height="971" alt="preview" src="https://github.com/user-attachments/assets/206bf790-adb7-454b-96ba-1048bb18d6b5" />